TristanSaidi/orcml/README.md

 ```

 ## Evaluation
 Scripts for evaluation tasks are provided in `official_experiments/`.
-To run the pruning evaluation, simply run the following command:
+To run the pruning evaluation for example, simply run the following command:
 ```
 python official_experiments/pruning.py
 ```